oSharpey/cyber-obsidian/year-2/HBCS/Week-2.md

 - Easy to learn: Is the UI Intuitive and easy to interpret?
 - Utility: Does the phone perform all the functions it should?

-User experice Goals
+User experience Goals
-- Enaging, Entertaining, not overwhelming, comfortable to use
+- Engaging, Entertaining, not overwhelming, comfortable to use

 Most Important:
 Learnability, Utility
-If the Device is not easy to learn and does not perfom the desired functions, people will stop using the product
+If the Device is not easy to learn and does not perform the desired functions, people will stop using the product

 D)